mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/03-provider.md

 ## Errors

-A provider may also declare the possibility of returning errors, in the same formalism as a function.
-And, obviously, it can return them in the body implementation using the `result.fail` utility function.
+A provider can also declare the possibility of returning errors, using the same formalism as functions.
+Obviously, it can return these errors within its `body` implementation using the `result.fail` utility function.

 ```typescript
 import { result } from '@mondrian-framework/model'